Dieneke Ferguson heals from Multiple Myeloma with high doses of bio-available Curcumin

 - 4 grams of curcumin for the third week

-Dieneke reports that her cancer cell count soon stabilized and then began decreasing in number.
+Dieneke reports that her cancer cell counts began to stabilized and then began decreasing in number.
 She says, ‘I told my oncologist I was taking it and he was very interested, especially when it apparently made such a difference.’ says Dieneke, 67, who lives in North London.

 A few months later she started having weekly hyperbaric oxygen treatments, which involves breathing pure oxygen in an enclosed chamber.
 HBOT increases the amount of oxygen in the blood and is used to promote healing from various illnesses (including cancer) and as a means to fight infection.

-Dieneke now takes 9 grams of the bio-available Curcumin daily to keep the cancer from returning.
+Dieneke continues to take 8 grams of the bio-available Curcumin daily to keep the cancer from returning.

 More on the benefits of curcumin